 Even at maximum settings and tweaked – it is silent as a fish.
-Sometimes, when the interference begins to appear – it is enough to tune out it and again all is fine.
+Sometimes, when the interference begins to appear – it is enough to tune out it, and again all is fine.

 In general, there is a feeling that the device (firmware) is intentionally made understated by the characteristics in the interests of some future updates or performance additions.

 All is well.
-I will not even describe but where the previous Deus-I was wrong, here as a rule you can safely trust.
+I will not even describe where the previous Deus-I was wrong, here as a rule you can safely trust.
 But suspicious and borderline signals also dig as before!

 The Deus 1st polyphony was beautiful.
-Personally, I adored it on the lite, going only in polyphony mode.
+I adored it on the lite, going only in polyphony mode.

 And in the new one, it’s too unfamiliar to me.
-It feels like with the addition of frequencies comes a lot of low-frequency noise and grunt, which happens to undercut colored targets at extreme depth.
+It feels like with the addition of frequencies comes a lot of low-frequency noise and grunt, which happens to undercut colored targets at extreme depths.

 It is pumped out as if in leaps and bounds.
 That is, turned on, it showed 87.
 Made 3-4 swings – set for example 84.
 Made 2-3 more swings – went down even to 79.
-A couple more swings – set 78 and then keeps the same.
+A couple more swings – set 78 and then keep the same.
 Pay attention to this, so as not to give up pumping before time.

 In general, the first impression so far is that the ground balance itself in this multi-frequency unit does not affect the operation of the device as much as in the Deus-1.

-Deus 2 programs
+Deus II programs

 As I said, the pre-configured programs are rubbish.

-It’s not that they are completely bad, no. But let’s say there is a feeling that the french engineers were still thinking in terms of categories and work principles of the first Deus when compiling them.
+It’s not that they are completely bad, no. But let’s say there is a feeling that the French engineers were still thinking in terms of categories and work principles of the first Deus when compiling them.